steff880/MS3-MyRecipeBook/README.md

     - Register or Log in to account
     - View Recipes
     - Search Recipes, by category or name, even by ingredients
-    - Create their own recipes and upload them to the database
+    - Create their recipes and upload them to the database
-    - View the full recipe they have created, or someone elses
+    - View the full recipe they have created, or someone else
     - Edit recipes they  have created
     - Delete a recipe created by them